upbound/docs/content/xp-arch-framework/interface-integrations/git-and-gitops.md

 ### Integrate Crossplane with Flux

-Flux is a set of controllers that keeps Kubernetes clusters in sync with a configuration source (that is, git).
+Flux is a set of controllers that keeps Kubernetes clusters in sync with a configuration source.

 {{<img src="xp-arch-framework/images/flux.png" alt="An illustration of Flux" size="small" quality="100">}}